-Many would-be adoptive parents hire an adoption attorney at this early stage.
+Would-be adoptive parents may wish to hire an adoption attorney at this stage.
 Adoption is a specialized legal area, and issues such as adopting across state lines may complicate the picture.
 The attorney can also act as an intermediary between the parties if the birth mother and adoptive parents wish.

-Independent adoptions are closely regulated due to concerns about exploitation and fraud.
-Note that a few states do not allow independent adoptions.
+Independent adoptions are also closely regulated due to concerns about exploitation and fraud.
+A few states do not allow independent adoptions at all.
 Your attorney will be able to advise you on the rules where you live.

-Costs of a domestic independent adoption vary, depending on the birth parents' needs.
+The costs of a domestic independent adoption vary depending on the birth parents' needs.
 The birth mother may ask for help with housing, transportation, education, medical expenses for the birth, or living expenses, depending on her circumstances.
-Your attorney will need to get court approval of the adoption plan.
-Adoption.com estimates the cost for independent adoption ranges from $8,000 to $40,000, and sometimes more.
+Your attorney will also need to get court approval of the adoption plan.
+The overall cost for independent adoption can range from $8,000 to $40,000, and sometimes more.

-Over the past few decades, the once-secretive process of adoption has changed dramatically, and many independent adoptions involve some degree of openness and continued contact.
+Over the past few decades, the once-secretive process of adoption has changed dramatically.
+Today, many independent adoptions involve some degree of openness and continued contact.
 Each family adopting independently will need to decide how much openness they feel comfortable with in their adoption.